Behordeun/dbt_intro/README.md

 - From your IDE (VSC), navigate to the folder you created in step 1, and clone the repository into the new directory created using the **"git clone"** command.
 - Initialize your dbt project using the **"dbt init"** command.
 Here, you will need to give your project a name.
 The command for this is: **"dbt init [project_name]"**
 - Once you are done doing this, if you navigate to your **home directory** (for windows users: C:/Users/account_name; for linux users: /home/account_name), you notice that a new folder/directory **(.dbt)** has been created there (you may have to enable the **show hidden files** option on your computer to be able to view this folder).
 There are two files in this directory; **profiles.yml** and **users.yml**.
 - Now open the **profiles.yml** file with your editor, and update the content with appropriate details.
-A sample template is attached in this repository.
+A sample template **(profiles.ym)** is attached in this repository.

+You will notice from the initialized project that new files and directories are being added to your current directory.

+After updating the **profiles.yml** file, navigate back to the **dbt_project.yml** file and change the model name to name of your initialized model.
+Thereafter, proceed to towards the end of the page, and update the model name to match with the earlier stated name.

 ### Using the starter project